-Chronic sleep debt affects nearly every aspect of our health.
+The fallout Chronic sleep debt affects nearly every aspect of our health.
 “Number one, it leads to obesity,” says psychiatrist and sleep specialist Atul Khullar, who treats kids at an Edmonton sleep clinic.
 At any age, studies show, we eat more when we stay up late.
 Inadequate sleep also affects attention and focus, which can impact the way kids learn and behave in school.
 And it’s directly linked to poor mental health; a recent Norwegian study found that children who had sleep problems, even as young as four, were at greater risk for psychiatric issues like anxiety and ADHD by age six.
 Lack of sleep is also tied to heart disease and diabetes, adds Kang.
 “I tell parents, ‘You might as well just give your eight-year-old a pack of cigarettes.’
 Sleep deprivation is that bad for their health.”

-If you know your child isn’t getting enough rest, take heart that even a little more sleep goes a long way.
+The fix If you know your child isn’t getting enough rest, take heart that even a little more sleep goes a long way.
 “You’ll get some benefits even with 15 extra minutes,” says Khullar—but, he adds, 30 to 60 minutes more is even better.
 Inch bedtime a little earlier to begin, or see if you can tweak your morning routine to give kids a slightly later wake-up.
 Parents of toddlers and preschoolers could also introduce rewards for staying in bed, says Mendlowitz.
 You can’t control when they fall asleep, she adds, but you can establish firm expectations about going to bed and staying there during certain hours.
 “The best plan is to have regular sleep and wake times, even on the weekends.”

 Also be sure to model good behaviour, especially with electronics.
 Even toddlers can get hooked on the family iPad, and the light cast by these devices can trick our brains into thinking it’s daytime.
 Create a household tech blackout an hour ahead of bedtime (parents too!)—instead of video games, make time for reading, baths and quiet chats in bed.
 Or get some exercise together.
 Everyone will fall asleep more easily and get a better night’s rest after a quick walk or bike ride around the block.